Innovative Teaching and Learning through Lesson Study

 Taught sessions and school visits

-Alongside these taught sessions, there will be a minimum of three visits by the course tutor to observe teaching teams in schools.
+Alongside these taught sessions, there will be visits by the course tutor to support the work of teaching teams in their schools.

-Teacher teams will be required to collectively construct a Lesson Study for presentation to their professional peers.
-It will be structured around a Research Poster presentation depicting the process, research methods, use of theoretical resources and relevant scholarly literature, and the major findings.
-They will also be required to submit a team-based learning study report.
+Formative assessment - teacher teams will be required to collectively construct a Lesson Study for presentation to their professional peers.
+This will be structured around the presentation of a Research Poster depicting the process, research methods, use of theoretical resources and relevant scholarly literature, and the major findings.
+You will also be encouraged to submit a team-based learning study report.

 Master’s level upgrade option

-This module is offered as an option on the part-time Master’s course, MA Educational Practice and Research.
+This module is also offered as an option on the part-time MA Educational Practice and Research.

 If you would like further information about this course, or the theory behind Lesson Study, please contact Prof John Elliott, email@example.com.